RoryGren/resErvation/README.md

 ---------------------------------------------
 Index.php

-User can specify a range of dates, number of people and a list of rooms is displayed.
+User can specify a range of dates - check-in and check-out, number of people for the booking.
+A clickable list of rooms is displayed for selection, containing with basic details.
-When room selected, modal popup allows the user to fill in Name and contact details and confirm booking details.
+When room selected, modal popup allows the user to fill in name and contact details and then confirm or cancel booking details.
-Clicking button checks for field population, confirms existing user, by name and telephone number, or creates new record and writes reservation to database.
+Clicking button checks for required field population, confirms existing user, by name and telephone number, or creates new record and writes reservation to database.
+Anchor link to search page.

-TODO:
+TODO:  (Other than prettying.)
-1. Does not check for double bookings
+1. Check for & prevent double bookings.
-2. Does not check that dates are only in the future.
+2. Check that dates are only in the future.
 3. Only does insert and select.
 No update or delete.
 4. Field display order needs to be corrected.
 (Array indexes were used for ajax data transfer to PHP.
 Should be changed to use input field id.)
+5. Proper field validation.

 ---------------------------------------------